Former Pope Benedict XVI lies in state in St. Peter's Basilica ahead of funeral - KTVZ

 The former Pope’s body was moved from the monastery to St. Peter’s Basilica on Monday morning, where it was laid out for the faithful to bid farewell, the Vatican said.

+Italian Prime Minister Giorgia Meloni and President Sergio Mattarella were among those to pay their respects as Benedict lay in state.

-Mourners waiting in line in St. Peter’s Square told CNN they wanted to pay their respects to the former pope.
+Mourners waiting in line in St. Peter’s Square told CNN they wanted to pay tribute to the former Pope.

 “We’re just here to pray, to give thanks to God for the life of Pope Benedict,” said Paul, a student from Scotland.